Fugging, Upper Austria: Name change

 In April 2012, rumours spread through international media that villagers had been thinking about changing the name of the village or had actually voted to change it.
 The satirical website The Spoof! published a story that was expanded in the British tabloid the Daily Mirror.
 The story was then reported elsewhere as news, including by The Guardian and The Huffington Post, who said that a vote had taken place to change the name to Fugging, but it was discovered that a village with that name already existed in the municipality of Obritzberg-Rust just west of Herzogenburg.
 The mayor denied these rumours.

 The council of Tarsdorf voted in their 17 November 2020 session to have the village's name officially changed to Fugging, effective 1 January 2021.
 A video by Danish YouTuber Albert Dyrlund, which drew attention to the village's peculiar name, was reportedly stated as being the reason for the name change.
-Around 28,673 people visited the village following the release of the video, disrupting local residents with the excessive filming and trespassing of local property, such as the village's elementary school and residents' homes.
+Nearly 29,000 people visited the village following the release of the video, disrupting local residents with the excessive filming and trespassing of local property, such as the village's elementary school and residents' homes.
 The following month, signs with the new name were vandalised to read "Fucking".
 One of the last remaining signs with the old name was given to the Haus der Geschichte Österreich in Vienna.
 In September 2021, village mayor Andrea Holzner stated that the disruptions had ceased, and that the name change had the intended effect.

-According to The Guardian, the villagers were tired of mockery and being called "fuckingers" by the high amounts of tourists (mainly British); however, others stated that they would miss their international fame from an offensive road sign in English.
+According to The Guardian, the villagers were tired of mockery and being called "fuckingers" by the high amounts of tourists; others said that they would miss their international fame that came from the offensive sign.